 Why Native Plants Matter

 When we bought our new house in the spring, I realized that we had seven winged euonymus shrubs, or burning bushes, that are labeled invasive by the Missouri Department of Conservation.
 These shrubs are widely used in landscaping because of their appearance in the fall.
 Unfortunately, this shrub threatens a variety of habitats because it crowds out a variety of native plants.
-While the burning bush was an amazing thing for Moses to behold, it's contemporary namesake wreaks havoc on local ecology.
+While the burning bush was an amazing thing for Moses to behold, it’s contemporary namesake wreaks havoc on local ecology.
 So, I removed all seven from our yard.
 We recently replaced five of them in the backyard with native black chokeberry bushes.
 These native bushes will provide both food and shelter for birds and insects.
-They're supposed to do well in wetland type areas, and since our backyard becomes a swamp in the spring, they should do well here.
+They’re supposed to do well in wetland type areas, and since our backyard becomes a swamp in the spring, they should do well here.
+If we hadn’t already had one, I would consider installing an outside tap because newly planted trees and shrubs depend on proper watering for up to three years after planting.

 Animals and Insects Need These Plants